Suzanne

 External validity

 The selected tasks emphasize beginner and intermediate portfolio workflows.
 That is appropriate for Suzanne’s scope, but it limits generalization.
-Results from lighting setup, fire simulation, and modeling-context reconstruction should not be overstated as evidence for advanced rigging, simulation pipelines, compositing, or studio-scale production work.
+Results from lighting setup, light-color correction, fire simulation, and modeling-context reconstruction should not be overstated as evidence for advanced rigging, simulation pipelines, compositing, or studio-scale production work.
 Generalization is also constrained by Blender version, English-language UI assumptions, prompt phrasing, and local hardware differences.

 Conclusion validity